ryderwalsh1/Branch-Predicting-Transformer/README.md

 ## License

-This project was developed for academic purposes as part of ECE475 at Princeton University.
+This project originated for academic purposes as part of ECE475 at Princeton University.